 In the ongoing battle to keep our accounts secure, we must understand the array of hacking techniques that cybercriminals employ.

-See also How To Find A Hacker
+See also Need A Hacker

 Phishing Attacks are amongst the most prevalent forms of hacking.
 Attackers deceive users into handing over sensitive information by masquerading as a trustworthy entity.
 They use emails, messages, or websites that look remarkably similar to those of legitimate organizations, tricking individuals into entering their credentials.